Yurvaj/DYING_GUESS/README.md

 -> A jumbled word will be generated in front of the user.
 -> The user is supposed to guess that word.
--> If the user enter's wrong guess then the game repeats.
+-> If the user enter's wrong guess then the game prompts the user to guess the same word again.
 -> If the user Guesses the word then the game produces a new word for the user to guess.
+-> WRONG GUESS REDUCES THE PLAYER STRENGTH.
+-> RIGHT GUESS INCREASES THE PLAYER STRENGTH.

 -- UPCOMING FEATURE --